-He said there are three basic reasons that gas storage withdrawals per heating degree day in December had been smaller than what had been required in the past: mild weather, demand reduction by customers in response to high prices and supply response to prices.
+Harvey said there are three basic reasons that gas storage withdrawals per heating degree day in December had been smaller than what had been required in the past: mild weather, demand reduction by customers in response to high prices and supply response to prices.

 “Almost certainly high November and December gas bills changed customer behavior,” he said.
 “In addition, the Department of Energy and many state and local authorities have made significant efforts this winter to encourage conservation…”

-There also is anecdotal, "but compelling," evidence of a supply response to high prices, he added.
+There also is anecdotal, “but compelling,” evidence of a supply response to high prices, he said.
 The rig count recently hit record highs not seen since the early 1980s.
 Harvey also pointed to a report from Golden, CO-based Bentek Energy that U.S. production is dramatically responding to the current high price environment.
 Using gas pipeline flow data, Bentek found that multiple producing basins showed significant increase in 2005: Fort Worth rose 17%, Uinta/Piceance was up 16%, East Texas jumped 11%, Arkla increased 10%, Raton was 9% and Wind River was up 6%.

-Looking into the future, he said a lot depends on the direction of oil prices, which are falling but still pretty high at just below $60/bbl.
-"Last month I showed how high oil prices create something of a floor for gas prices.
-At this point, we are watching to see whether that floor will hold in the face of extremely high storage inventories and possible demand and supply responses to prices."
+Looking into the future, Harvey said a lot depends on the direction of oil prices, which are falling but still pretty high at just below $60/bbl.
+“Last month I showed how high oil prices create something of a floor for gas prices.
+At this point, we are watching to see whether that floor will hold in the face of extremely high storage inventories and possible demand and supply responses to prices.”

 Harvey downplayed the ability of the gas futures market to predict actual future gas prices.
 The gas futures market is “in no sense a predictor of future prices,” he said, “because futures prices include other forms of value than just expected supply and demand.
 Still, their patterns reflect current expectations of buyers, sellers and others interested in the energy market.
 Currently, futures are indicating an expectation that prices today are about as low as they are likely to be for the remainder of the decade.”